ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r.
-Prt
-The salary of xe United States
-marshal, W. E. ie, will be $4,000
-per year.
-He h&amp;power to appoint
-whatever number of deputies he
-thinks the services demands.
-There are now three deputy mar
-shals in Topeka, with others located
-in different parts of the state who do
-emergency work, receiving pay as
-field marshals.
-Wichita Eagle: Tom Anderson
-has a new version for children:
-&quot;Pat a cake, pat a cake, Baker&#x27;s man;
-is Leland and Lambert and Sutton
-and Sterne.
-Pat-a-cake, patacake
-I can&#x27;t see how Finley can say he
-don&#x27;t give a dern.&quot;
-The Globs Republican is one dollar
-a year, payable in advance.
 Hawthorne Truly Says : &#x27;-These
 railroads are positively tbe greatest
 blessings that tbe ages have wrought oat